tabreturn/tabreturn.github.io/_posts/2021-06-22-thonny_and_py5.md

 ## Writing py5 Sketches

-py5 has [three modes](http://py5.ixora.io/tutorials/py5-modes/) -- *module*, *class*, and *imported* mode.
-I cover two of those here: module and imported.
-To run files in Thonny, you can use the Ctrl + R, F5, or the run icon (green play button above the code editor).
+py5 has [three modes](http://py5.ixora.io/tutorials/py5-modes/) -- *Module*, *Class*, and *Imported* mode.
+I cover two of those here: Module and Imported.

+To run files in Thonny, you can use the **Ctrl-R**, or **F5**, or the run icon (green play button above the code editor).
+If you want to test this out quickly, try a `print('Hello, World!')`.
+If you haven't saved your new file when you run it, Thonny will prompt you to name and save it somewhere.

 ### Py5 Module Mode

-In *module mode*, you'll access py5 functionality through module-level functions and fields.
-For those coming from a Processing background, that means there's a `py5.` in front of every method and attribute.
-Here's a simple example:
+In *Module mode*, you'll access py5 functionality through module-level functions and fields.
+For those coming from [Processing.py](https://py.processing.org/reference/), that means there's a `py5.` in front of your functions and system variables.
+Here's a simple example to start:

 ```python
 import py5